Writing Theme: The Simple Way to Weave a Thematic Message into Your Story

 PRACTICE

-Practice 1: Pick a theme and list out five to ten words relevant to it, really think about what it would take to integrate these words into a story.
-Share in comments below.
+First, pick a theme and list out five to ten words relevant to it.
+Really think about what it would take to integrate these words into a story.
+Take five minutes to choose your theme and list your words.

-Practice 2: Write a blurb that communicates the theme above, using the words you listed to inject your message into the story.
+Now, take ten minutes to write a blurb that communicates the theme above using the words you listed to inject your message into the story.

+When you're done, share your theme and your blurb in the Pro Practice Workshop here.
+And be sure to support your fellow writers by commenting on what they share, too!